Vivekanand-R/AI-Product-Framework/README.md

 7. George Westerman (Author of Leading Digital: Turning Technology into Business Transformation - https://books.google.at/books/about/Leading_Digital.html?hl=de&id=Fh9eBAAAQBAJ&redir_esc=y)

 **6. Agile Methodology (Scrum, Kanban)** - Agile isn’t just a framework it’s a way of thinking that thrives on fast learning, constant iteration, and ongoing focus on what truly counts.
 Agile methodology, including Scrum and Kanban, is a mindset focused on adaptability and continuous improvement.
 It encourages rapid learning and frequent iterations to quickly respond to change.
 The approach prioritizes delivering value by concentrating on what truly matters throughout the process.
 This way of thinking fosters flexibility and ongoing progress.

+Agile 2.0:- Reflects the challenges AI faces when trying to understand the current agile status but often hesitates because agile processes aren’t always unblocking.
+Does Agile follow a single, uniform approach still?
+The implementation of Agile 2.0 is slow in fully unlocking and leveraging AI’s potential.
+Combining AI with Agile could be powerful, as they could benefit from aligning and syncing their rhythms beats and quick decision making.

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />